CloudCityMC/SMP/rules.md

 <details><summary>Racism/Sexual misconduct is not allowed</summary>
 Saying stuff like "omg i hate girls, too fat" will result in mute.
 This is mostly assumed but severe conducts are immediately muted.
 <details><summary>EXPLICIT: Examples</summary>
 Saying terms like "niggers should die" or "I hate jews, they should all burn" WILL RESULT IN A BAN!
-Severe cases like this will be punished severly.
+Severe cases like this will be punished severely.
 </details></details>

 <details><summary>Do not bypass a punishment</summary>